 The Texas Department of Family and Protective Services (DFPS) licenses child care centers and child care homes.
-Check out their Child Care Solutions: Exploring Your Options.
-It explains the different types of child care facilities, how each type is regulated and inspected, suggests questions to ask when considering different providers, and more.
+Check out their Guide to Child Care in Texas It explains the different types of child care facilities, how each type is regulated and inspected, suggests questions to ask when considering different providers, and more.

 The DFPS search tool will help you find licensed child care centers or homes you may want to consider.
 Each facility’s listing includes its inspection history, so you can see whether they’ve had problems complying with state regulations.